leonp/portion/README.md

 # Portion

-A very simple Jekyll theme for publishing short updates or images.
+A very simple Jekyll theme for publishing short notes or images.
+By <q>short updates</q> I mean one paragraph with no title, and by <q>images</q> I mean an image with no text; not even a caption.

 See it at [This day’s portion](https://www.thisdaysportion.xyz).